mcgurk/RetrOrangePi_shaders/README.md

 ## Theory

 Modern televisions have panels which have fixed resolutions.
 If that resolution would be very large compared to emulated device, we wouldn't have any problems.
+But because tv have only 2 to 4 times of emulated device vertical resolution, scanlines have to be in "sync", or otherwise we get uneven scanlines and artifacts.